liamhaller/dezim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dezim is to …
+The dezim packages applies the DeZIM style guide formatting and DeZIM colors to ggplot2 graphs.

 ## Installation